-Graphic by Ian Goddard
+Graphic by Ian Goddard, based on NAS BEIR VII

 Not every dose of radiation results in detectable harm--cells have repair mechanisms.
 However, every exposure carries the potential for harm; and that potential is tied to age of exposure and gender.